astronomer/docs/learn/airflow-opensearch.md

 ## Step 2: Add your data

-The DAG in this tutorial uses the lyrics of the musical [Hamilton](https://hamiltonmusical.com/new-york/) as a dataset ([Kaggle](https://www.kaggle.com/datasets/lbalter/hamilton-lyrics)).
+The DAG in this tutorial uses a  [Kaggle](https://www.kaggle.com/datasets/lbalter/hamilton-lyrics) dataset that contains the lyrics of the musical [Hamilton](https://hamiltonmusical.com/new-york/).

 1. Download the [hamilton_lyrics.csv](https://github.com/astronomer/airflow-opensearch-tutorial/blob/main/include/hamilton_lyrics.csv) from Astronomer's GitHub.

-2. Save the file in your Astro project's `include` folder.
+2. Save the file in your Astro project `include` folder.

 ## Step 3: Create your DAG